nikhilCad/real-time-chatroom/README.md

 localhost at port 3000

 Next.JS -> Framework used with React

-Shadcn UI -> Component library
+Shadcn UI -> Component library, can install only the components we need not entire library Our Shadcn components/ui are present in the components directory, so if we want we can edit them unlike other component libraries

-Typescript is used
+TailwindCSS -> Use classname in UIs to apply pre-defined styles Typescript is used

-0:00
+Main file -> Page.tsx

-npx create-next-app@latest ./ --typescript --tailwind --eslint
+14:10